 It's a tough little bugger - way better than even I was hoping for, provided it's not powered up when the ground interferes with your fun, and you fly over a nice soft lawn.

 What I feel would be a much better feature to have, is not allow the auto level system to roll the heli out of inversion at all, but just allow self leveling while inverted, same as when right side up.
 This would allow for easier inverted practicing.
 Perhaps a simple firmware programming change could accomplish this?
 Hint-Hint Align ;-)

 The 150X however really does live up to this "larger heli" feel (with the correct settings - more on that shortly).
-Of course it can't replicate the added mass and inertia that gives larger helicopters their wonderful feel and fluid like performance, but when it comes to stability and predictability, the 150X for a micro has it nailed down better than the rest (at least anything I have flown to date).
+Of course it can't replicate the added mass, inertia, and momentum that gives larger RC helicopters their wonderful feel and fluid like performance, but when it comes to stability and predictability, the 150X for a micro has it nailed down better than the rest (at least anything I have flown to date).

 I won't get into all the 150 GRS configuration options you can access with the free 150 GRS app.
 You can download the Android version here and the the iOS version here and play around with the application to get a basic idea how it works.

 The 150X user manual is also very comprehensive, and here is a good video as well that goes over the main configuration steps.